BSA SCUBA Merit Badge

 PROGRAM FEES SCUBA in an intensive, multifaceted, multi-facility program with fees for different portions of the activity.
 A $355 per participate fee is paid in advance and in full to the RiverWinds Community Center in order to enroll in the program, which covers all classroom and pool sessions, the BSA SCUBA Merit Badge Pamphlet, and all SCUBA equipment rentals.
 An additional $375 is required to complete the four check-out dives at the quarry, including the two-day admission to Dutch Springs..
 If scouters/troops elect to camp overnight at the quarry, the facility charges $15 per night.
 The total amounts to $726 per scouter.
 As a high adventure sport with an emphasis on safety, these fees are costly; RiverWinds has done everything possible to provide the best, safest program to scouters at the lowest possible price.
 After extensive research, prices have been set in order to ensure that fees are lower than any other SCUBA certification in the DelawareValley, though there is an understanding that the cost is still a significant investment on behalf of the participant.
 Scouters and troops are encouraged to fundraise during the calendar year and complete their SCUBA Merit Badge and certification during late spring or early summer, as a capstone activity as the weather and water warm.
 Scouters and troops are responsible for the purchase of the actual badge for their uniforms.
 Scout Masters should also furnish Blue Cards for all scouter participants.

-WHO CAN PARTICIPATE Scouters ages eleven* through eighteen may participate.
+Scouters ages eleven* through eighteen may participate.
 Parents, siblings, and friends also have the ability to complete their SCUBA certifications alongside scouters, though their participation is not separate from any additional information, skills, or activities exclusive to advancement requirements.
 All participants, and in most cases, their parent(s), must have signed a Agreement and Release of Liability through RiverWinds, as well as a completed Merit Badge Counsel Request Form completed by their leader or scoutmaster prior to their admission into the program.
 Other documents such as medical forms are provided by the Merit Badge Counselor at Orientation and must be completed in full prior to the first in-water class.

 © Boy Scouts of America and the RiverWindsCommunity Center